felipezarco/add-ssh-key/README.md

 2. Press Enter when
 (/c/Users/you/.ssh/id_ed25519): **[Press enter]**

-3. Choose your password (not very hard since you will need it everytime)
+3. Leave it empty for no password OR choose your password (not very hard since you will need it everytime)

 4. Check if below command outputs "Agent pid number"
 ```